 Drawing and painting will be covered extensively using a range of materials such as inks, charcoal, watercolours, acrylics and oil paint.
-You will also focus on printmaking, sculptural methods, drypoint relief techniques such as collograph and collage and mixed media techniques.
-Alongside this, you will also be able to use photography equipment and experiment with darkroom processes such as photograms which can be a useful addition to more traditional techniques.
+You will also focus on printmaking, using methods such as drypoint etching, lino and various kinds of monoprinting.
+As the course progresses you will be able to have more choice over your materials, with lots of mixed media and sculptural methods available to you on top of what we will have covered as a class.
+You will also be able to use photography equipment and experiment with darkroom processes such as photograms which can be a useful addition to more traditional techniques.